 Notre Dame's Brian Walsh continues to lead the WCHA in scoring with 66 points (27 goals, 39 assists), however his lead in the scoring race has dwindled to one as Dave Debol of Michigan now has 65 points.
 Clark Hamilton and Don Fairholm follow Walsh in scoring for the Irish with 47 and 46 points respectively.
 John Peterson and Len Moher continue to hold down the number two and three goaltender spots in the latest league statistics.
 Peterson is currently allowing 3.38 goals a game while Moher is letting 3.82 goals to be scored a tilt.
 Wisconsin and Notre Dame have the best defenses in the WCHA.
 Each team has allowed a total of 116 goals to be scored against them.
 Wisconsin's club is very similar to ours," Smith observed.
 "They have good goaltending, strong defense and fine balance up front.
 The key to the series could well be the defensive play of both clubs and the goaltending.
-It won't be necessarily be a defensive series, both teams have excellent firepower, but I would tend to think that it would be rather a tightly played series."
+It won't be necessarily be a defensive series, both teams have excellent firepower, but I would tend to think that it would be rather a tightly played series." played series."
 "I'm expecting to see great hockey this weekend at the ACC," Smith said.
 "When you get the top two teams in the league together, you have to expect some excellent hockey.
 You'll find that both clubs will be playing their best to prove that they're the best.
 There won't be any cheap shots in this series."
 Face-off for both contests is at 7:30 p.m.

-As Time Goes By

-Play it again

-This weekend is undeniably special for Notre Dame fans.
+Brian Walsh will be making his final regular-season appearance at the ACC this weekend as the Irish icers meet number-one Wisconsin.
+As Time Goes By Play it again This weekend is undeniably special for Notre Dame fans.
 Not only is the basketball team facing the top-ranked team in the nation, but the hockey team is also taking on the number-one rated hockey team in the nation.
 The ACC will be the focal point of the University this weekend, hockey on Friday and Saturday nights with basketball sandwiched in on Saturday afternoon - and all three events feature the number-one ranked team.
 But more than featuring top teams, they're important games.
-A sweep over Wisconsin would give the Irish a 3-1 season series advantage, and a definite psychological edge entering into the WCHA playoffs.
+A sweep over Wisconsin would give the Irish a 3-1 season series advantage, and a definite psychological eage entering into the WCHA playoffs.
 A sweep would also put Notre Dame near the top in the national polls.
 A win over the Dons of San Francisco would put the Irish cagers well on their way to the NCAA Tournament as well as forcing the wire service polls to recognize Notre Dame in their top 20.
 Still, this weekend is much more than any of that.